ruohuawang/xai-attribution-graph/readme.md

 Attribution graphs help us understand how different components of a transformer model interact with each other during inference.
 This project provides:

 1. Tools to compute attribution between model components
-2. Causal language transformer (CLT) implementation for more accurate attribution
+2. Cross Layer Transcoder (CLT) implementation for more accurate attribution
 3. Visualization utilities for attribution graphs
-4. Support for multiple model architectures (Qwen2, GPT-2, BERT)
+4. Support for multiple model architectures (qwen2.5.5, GPT-2, BERT)

 ## Features

 - **Attribution Analysis**: Compute how information flows between different layers and components of transformer models
 - **CLT Implementation**: Train and use causal language transformers for more accurate attribution
-- **Multiple Model Support**: Works with Qwen2, GPT-2, and BERT architectures
+- **Multiple Model Support**: Works with qwen2.5.5, GPT-2, and BERT architectures
 - **Visualization Tools**: Generate network graphs showing information flow

 ## Installation